AugurProject/augur-core/README.md

 	# make code updatable + work with etherex
 	# https://blog.ethereum.org/2015/01/28/p-epsilon-attack/
 	# stablecoin
+	# could have multiple people add liquidity to the market :o

 ### Version 0.4 (Awesome fun stuff):
 	# how do we scale / what if a ton of events, markets, etc.